YipengHu/COMP0197/README.md

 ## 1. Development environment

 ### Python
-The tutorials require a few dependencies, numpy, matplotlib, in addition to one of the two deep learning libraries.
+The tutorials require a few dependencies, e.g. NumPy, in addition to one of the two deep learning libraries.
 Individual tutorials may also require other libraries which will be specified in the readme.md in individual tutorial folders (see links below).

 ### Deep learning libraries
 Module tutorials are implemented in Python with both [TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/).